Public transport in Switzerland

 In spite of the fact that many towns and cities in Switzerland are located in areas where public transportation is accessible, the population still uses a lot of it.

-I am going to focus on public transportation in this article, and I'm going to explain how the Swiss commute, what passes are available, and what the costs are.
+I am going to focus on Public transport in Switzerland in this article, and I'm going to explain how the Swiss commute, what passes are available, and what the costs are.
+Let's go in detail regarding public transport in Switzerland.

 As I previously mentioned, the main mode of transportation in Switzerland is the train.
 They stand out for their excessive punctuality, fantastic service, and exceptionally well-kept train stations, especially in the biggest cities.
 They are more expensive than in the rest of Europe, like most services in Switzerland; it is also important to note that they offer fantastic service.